Google, Microsoft spur hope Big Tech can handle slow economy

 Analyst Evelyn Mitchell of Insider Intelligence said: "It's clear Google has its work cut out for it in the back half of the year."

 Even so, investors were cheered by the overall tone of Google's remarks.
-The market for search advertising is more resilient than that of ads on social media, insulating Google's business relative to competitors like Snap and Facebook.
+The market for search advertising is more resilient than that of ads on social media.

-At Microsoft, the company signed a record number of Azure cloud contracts worth more than US$100 million (S$139 million) and US$1 billion, CFO Amy Hood said in an interview.
+At Microsoft, the company signed a record number of Azure cloud contracts worth more than US$100 million (S$139 million) and US$1 billion, chief financial officer Amy Hood said.

-Commercial bookings, a measure of future sales to corporate customers, were "significantly" better than the company expected, rising by 25 per cent, an indication corporate demand for Microsoft software remained strong in the quarter, Ms Hood added.

-Texas Instruments, one of the world's biggest chipmakers, said demand for semiconductors used in industrial machinery and vehicles was strong.
-It also saw a rebound in China after that country began lifting Covid-19-related lockdowns in the country, which had shuttered factories.